ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/maintenance/backup/faq.markdown

 ---

-###How do I create a backup of my cluster configuration?
+###How do I create a backup of my cluster, not just one database?

+You can run a [server-wide ongoing backup](../../../../studio/server/server-wide-backup) which backs up each of the databases in your cluster.
+What does it back up?
 Both binary "Snapshot" and json "Backup" types of backup tasks save:

 * Database contents
-* Document extensions
+* Document extensions (attachments, counters, time-series)
-* Indexes
+* Indexes (json Backup saves only the index definitions, while Snapshot saves fully built indexes)
 * Revisions
 * Conflict configurations
 * Identities
 * Compare-exchange items
-* Subscriptions.
+* Subscriptions

+Note that **backups don't save ETL and replication** tasks.
+They would need to be set up again if you rebuild your cluster.

-Cluster configuration and nodes setup can be [re-created](../../../../start/getting-started#installation--setup) and [restored from backup](../../../../studio/server/databases/create-new-database/from-backup), so no special backup procedure is needed for it.
+**Cluster configuration and nodes setup** can be [re-created](../../../../start/getting-started#installation--setup) and databases can be [restored from backup](../../../../studio/server/databases/create-new-database/from-backup).

-You can [replicate your database](../../../../studio/database/tasks/ongoing-tasks/hub-sink-replication/overview) so that there is a live version available to distribute the workload and act as a failover in case of cluster failure while you restore the database.
+**To prevent downtime while rebuilding**, you can [replicate your database](../../../../studio/database/tasks/ongoing-tasks/hub-sink-replication/overview) so that there is a live version available to distribute the workload and act as a failover.
 [Is an External Replication a good substitute for a backup task?](../../../../client-api/operations/maintenance/backup/faq#is-an-external-replication-task-a-good-substitute-for-a-backup-task)

 ---